SDPTeam15/PolyEvents/summaries/sprint6.md

 My time estimates were good for my tasks, and I spend extra time on ObservableMap just for my fun.

 Next week, I will work a path finding feature.

+# Mathieu (Scrum Master)

+This week, I implemented the modification of an item after having creating it.

+My time estimates were were not accurate for this week.
+The correction of the tests for the task of last sprint took more time that I imagined, but the modification of the items took less time than I planned because most of the functions I needed were already implemented and I didn't know it when I took the task.

+Next week, I will work on the path finding with my lovely team members :=)

+## Overall team

+Overall, everyone did their tasks well and within the time limit.
+We managed to finish all the user stories we took for the sprint.

+We had 2 stand-up meetings to discuss the problems encountered for some tasks and we also discussed about what we wanted to do in the next sprint to compleate the requirements.